 755km (469 miles) S of Paris; 80km (50 miles) SE of Avignon; 32km (20 miles) N of Marseille; 175km (109 miles) W of Nice

-One of the most alluring aspects of Aix is its size.
-Frequently guidebooks proclaim it the very heart of Provence, evoking a sleepy town filled with flowers and fountains, which it is—in certain quarters.
-But Aix is also a bustling university town of nearly 143,000 inhabitants (the Université d’Aix dates from 1413), which packs manifold museums, sights, and restaurants into a compact city center.
+One of the most surprising aspects of Aix is its size.
+Guidebooks frequently proclaim it the very heart of Provence, evoking a sleepy town filled with flowers and fountains, which it is—in certain quarters.
+But Aix is also a bustling university town of around 143,000 inhabitants (the Université d’Aix dates from 1413).

-It was founded in 122 b.c. by Roman general Caius Sextius Calvinus who rather modestly named the town Aquae Sextiae, after himself.
+Founded in 122 B.C. by Roman general Caius Sextius Calvinus, who conveniently named the town Aquae Sextiae, after himself, Aix originated as a military outpost.
 Aix’s most celebrated son, Paul Cézanne, immortalized the Aix countryside in his paintings.
-Just as he saw it, the Montagne Sainte-Victoire still looms over the town today.
+Just as he saw it, the Montagne Sainte-Victoire looms over the town today.

-Much more recently, local boy turned superstar soccer player Zinedine Zidane recently opened his Z5 sports complex (www.z5complexe.fr) in Aix.
-In 2014, rumors were rife that actress Jessica Alba was planning to settle down in the nearby town of Éguilles.
-But there are still plenty of decades-old, family-run shops on the narrow streets of the Old Town.
-A lazy summer lunch or early evening aperitif at one of the bourgeois cafes on the cours Mirabeau is an experience not to be missed.
+Time marches on, but there are still plenty of decades-old, family-run shops on the narrow streets of the Old Town.
+A lazy summer lunch at one of the bourgeois cafes on the cours Mirabeau is an experience not to be missed.

 Things to Do